trangel/machine_learning/tracking-purchases/README.md

 In graph theory, a user is a vertex and graph edges are the user friends.
 The graph is implemented with python dictionaries.
 Dictionaries can be dynamically changed, and index its entries for fast access to data, and hence they are ideal for graphs.
-For more details on the user network class, click [user network class](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/user_network.html).
+For more details on the user network class, see
+[user network class](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/user_network.html).

 ## Database of purchases